alfredang/agenticrobot/README.md

 - ROS2 integration for sending and receiving commands.
 - OpenAI-powered agent for interpreting user commands and managing workflows.
 - Streamlit interface for dynamic user inputs and real-time feedback.
-- Agentic Workflow: The system uses an agentic workflow that dynamically interprets user commands, decides appropriate actions, and invokes tools for detecting, picking, and placing objects.
+- Agentic Workflow that dynamically interprets user commands, decides appropriate actions, and invokes tools for detecting, picking, and placing objects.
 It maintains context across commands for efficient execution of complex tasks.

 ## Technologies Used
 - **Unity 6000.0.28f1**: For robotic simulation.